Richard Cordray: 1992 congressional election

-In 1991 the state Apportionment Board, controlled by a 3–2 Republican majority despite the party's 61–38 minority in the state House of Representatives, redrew state legislative districts following the results of the 1990 Census, in the hope of retaking control of the state House.
+In 1991, the state Apportionment Board, controlled by a 3–2 Republican majority despite the party's 61–38 minority in the state House of Representatives, redrew state legislative districts following the results of the 1990 Census, in the hope of retaking control of the state House.
 The new boundaries created nine districts each with two resident incumbent Democrats, pairing Cordray with the 22-year incumbent Mike Stinziano.
 Unable to be elected in another district due to a one-year residency requirement, Cordray opted not to run for reelection.

 Cordray ran for Ohio's 15th congressional district in the 1992 U.S. House of Representatives elections, and won the Democratic nomination over Bill Buckel by an 18,731–5,329 (78–22%) margin, following the withdrawal of another candidate, Dave Sommer.
 Cordray's platform included federal spending cuts, term limits for Congress and a line-item veto for the president.
 When Deborah Pryce, then a Franklin County municipal judge, announced that she would vote to support abortion rights, Linda Reidelbach entered the race as an independent.
-Thus the general election was a three-way affair, with Pryce taking a plurality of 110,390 votes (44.1%), Cordray 94,907 (37.9%) and Reidelbach 44,906 (17.9%).
+Thus, the general election was a three-way affair, with Pryce taking a plurality of 110,390 votes (44.1%), Cordray 94,907 (37.9%) and Reidelbach 44,906 (17.9%).

-Ohio solicitor general
+Ohio solicitor general (1993–1995)

 While in private practice in 1993, Cordray co-wrote a legal brief for the Anti-Defamation League, in a campaign supported by Ohio's attorney general, for the reinstatement of Ohio's hate crime laws.
 This was considered by the U.S. Supreme Court, but not ruled on because of its similarity to a previous Wisconsin ruling.

-In 1993 the government of Ohio created the office of state solicitor general to handle the state's appellate work.
+In 1993, the government of Ohio created the office of state solicitor general to handle the state's appellate work.
 The state solicitor, appointed by the Ohio attorney general, is responsible for cases that are to be argued before the Ohio Supreme Court and the United States Supreme Court.
 Until 1998, the Solicitor worked without any support staff.
 Cordray, who had earlier worked for a summer in the office of the United States solicitor general, was the first Solicitor to be appointed, in September 1993.
 He held the position until he resigned after Ohio Attorney General Lee Fisher was defeated by Betty Montgomery in 1994.
-His subsequent cases before the Supreme Court included Wilson v.
+Cordray's subsequent cases before the Supreme Court included Wilson v.
 Layne and Hanlon v.
 Berger.
-Though he lost his first case, he won his second case, which garnered a substantial amount of media attention for its consideration of the constitutionality of media ride-alongs with police.
+Though he lost his first case, Cordray won his second case, which garnered a substantial amount of media attention for its consideration of the constitutionality of media ride-alongs with police.
 Other cases included Household Credit Services v.
 Pfennig, Brown v.
 Legal Foundation of Washington, Demore v.
 Kim, and Groh v.
 Ramirez.